 Up to two applications may be submitted per presenting author.
 However, an individual will only be allowed to deliver one presentation should their abstract(s) be successful.

 All abstract submissions will be reviewed, where a selection will be accepted to be presented in person at the National Foundation Doctors Presentation Day.
 Accepted abstracts will be presented as either a 10-minute oral or 3-minute poster (mini-oral) presentation.
+Following the presentation day, abstracts presented at the event will be published on the UKFPO website within the Abstract Book.

 Applications describing work in progress are eligible, but abstracts should not relate to work during medical school (including during intercalated degree or elective projects).